-Dem Inc_t is omitted because its coefficient is absorbed by state-election fixed effects.
-Third, a key difference from standard DID methods is that Manufacturing Layoffs_c is a continuous rather than dichotomous variable, which implies that our "treated" units receive heterogeneous treatments of differing intensities.
+Four additional considerations are necessary.
+First, since we do not use first differences of the right-handside variables, we can include county fixed effects.
+Second, the constitutive term Dem Inc_t is omitted because its coefficient is absorbed by state-election fixed effects.
+Third, a key difference from standard DID methods is that Manufacturing Layoffs{cr} is a continuous rather than dichotomous variable, which implies that our "treated" units receive heterogeneous treatments of differing intensities.
 Fourth, since we are concerned about the possible endogeneity of layoffs, we rely on the same identification strategy as outlined in the previous section.
-Our approach is an instrumented DID design with the exogenous source of variation provided by the Bartik instrument, since layoffs are not randomly assigned.46
+Our approach is an instrumented DID design with the exogenous source of variation provided by the Bartik instrument, since layoffs are not randomly assigned.48 Standard errors are clustered by county.